Sai-Chakradhar-Mahendrakar/Sai-Chakradhar-Mahendrakar/README.md

 <img align="right" height="160" width="200" src="pic.gif"  />

-I am Sai Chakradhar Rao Mahendrakar, a senior B.Tech student in Computer Science Engineering with AIML at SRM University AP.
-Passionate about AI, ML, and web development, I've worked on various projects involving cutting-edge technologies.
-I enjoy solving problems on Leetcode and CodeChef and have been recognized for my research in Federated Learning.
+I am Sai Chakradhar Rao Mahendrakar, currently working as an SDE at Zeta, focusing on Backend development with Spring Boot and Mobile development using Flutter and Kotlin for Android.
+I am a Computer Science Engineering graduate with AIML from SRM University AP.
+Passionate about Backend, Mobile, AI, ML, I have worked on various projects involving cutting-edge technologies and hold a patent in image processing.
+I enjoy solving problems on Leetcode and CodeChef and have been recognized for my research in Machine Learning and Deep Learning.